MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/troubleshoot-latency-storage-analytics-logs.md

 ### Put Operation: RequestStatus = Success

-Check the following values as mentioned in step 5 of the "Recommended steps" section:
+Check the following values as mentioned in step 5 of the [Recommended steps](#recommended-steps) section:

 - `End-to-End Latency`
 - `Server-Latency`